Strategy

 Medical bills, especially hospital bills, may contain errors or charges for services that were not provided.
 Uninsured and out of network patients often are charged arbitrary, inflated amounts far in excess of the insurance reimbursement they would accept.

 To make matters worse, reviewing insurance Explanation of Benefits (“EOB”) can be extremely frustrating.
-We work with medical billing advocates to review your bills and EOB to be sure they accurately reflect what you should have to pay.
+We can refer you to medical billing advocates to review your bills and EOB to be sure they accurately reflect what you should have to pay.
+They also typically have access to the reimbursement your provider would accept from insurance and cash price they would charge and can be very helpful in negotiating the amount of the debt.

 Insurance Denials